Korean language: Honorifics

 When talking about someone superior in status, a speaker or writer usually uses special nouns or verb endings to indicate the subject's superiority.
-Generally, someone is superior in status if they are an older relative, a stranger of roughly equal or greater age, or an employer, teacher, customer, or the like.
+Generally someone is superior in status if they are an older relative, a stranger of roughly equal or greater age, or an employer, teacher, customer, or the like.
 Someone is equal or inferior in status if they are a younger stranger, student, employee, or the like.
-Nowadays, there are special endings which can be used on declarative, interrogative, and imperative sentences, and both honorific or normal sentences.
+Nowadays special endings can be used on declarative, interrogative and imperative sentences and both honorific and normal sentences.

 Honorifics in traditional Korea were strictly hierarchical.
 The caste and estate systems possessed patterns and usages much more complex and stratified than those used today.
 The intricate structure of the Korean honorific system flourished in traditional culture and society.
 Honorifics in contemporary Korea are now used for people who are psychologically distant.
-Honorifics are also used for people who are superior in status, such as older people, teachers, and employers.
+Honorifics are also used for people who are superior in status, such as older people, teachers and employers.

 Speech levels

 There are seven verb paradigms or speech levels in Korean, and each level has its own unique set of verb endings which are used to indicate the level of formality of a situation.
 Unlike honorifics—which are used to show respect towards the referent (the person spoken of)—speech levels are used to show respect towards a speaker's or writer's audience (the person spoken to).
 The names of the seven levels are derived from the non-honorific imperative form of the verb 하다 (hada, "do") in each level, plus the suffix 체 (che, Hanja: 體), which means "style".

-The three levels with high politeness (very formally polite, formally polite, casually polite) are generally grouped together as jondaesmal (존댓말), whereas the two levels with low politeness (formally impolite, casually impolite) are banmal (반말) in Korean.
+The three levels with high politeness (very formally polite, formally polite, casually polite) are generally grouped together as jondaenmal (존댓말), whereas the two levels with low politeness (formally impolite, casually impolite) are banmal (반말) in Korean.
 The remaining two levels (neutral formality with neutral politeness, high formality with neutral politeness) are neither polite nor impolite.

-Nowadays, younger-generation speakers no longer feel obligated to lower their usual regard toward the referent.
+Nowadays younger-generation speakers no longer feel obliged to lower their usual regard toward the referent.
 It is common to see younger people talk to their older relatives with banmal.
-This is not out of disrespect, but instead it shows the intimacy and the closeness of the relationship between the two speakers.
+This is not out of disrespect but instead shows the intimacy and the closeness of the relationship between the two speakers.
 Transformations in social structures and attitudes in today's rapidly changing society have brought about change in the way people speak.